Did the Universe Really Start with a ‘Big Bang’ ?

 the first place.
 It also bypasses the need for a ridiculously dense and

-overheated singularity, since the contraction cycles could only occur down to a
+overheated singularity, since the regular contraction cycles would only occur down to a

 point where repulsion outweighed attraction, and the whole lot would then simply start expanding again.